OzymandiasTheGreat/posthtml-markdown/README.md

 All options are passed to [marked](https://github.com/markedjs/marked) directly, except for:

-- `whitespce (boolean | string; default: '\t')`: String to use for indentation.
-If it's boolean, either tab will be used or whitespace won't be preserved at all.
-Set it to `false` to speed up build when using minifier.
+- `whitespce (string; default: '\t')`: String to use for indentation.
+It should consist of characters representing one level of indentation.

 ## Install